MP suspended over sexual harassment claim

 An MP has been suspended by the Labour Party amid claims he sent inappropriate messages to a former female member of staff.

-Barrow and Furness MP John Woodcock earlier said he was told in December that the complaint was being referred as a potential breach of the Labour Party's policy on sexual harassment.
+Barrow and Furness MP John Woodcock said he was told in December that the complaint was being referred as a potential breach of the Labour Party's policy on sexual harassment.

 The Mirror reported that the aide felt uncomfortable and left her job.